-- Shiga-like toxin-producing E. coli (STEC), including E. coli O157.
+- Shiga-like toxin-producing F. coli (STEC), including E. coli O157.
 There are two main types of Shiga-like toxins, Shiga-like toxin 1 (Stx1) and Shiga-like toxin 2 (Stx2) (also known as verotoxins).
 Shiga-like toxin-producing E. coli (STEC) may contain either one or both stx genes.
 STEC are a primary cause of bloody diarrhea and can progress to a potentially fatal condition known as hemolytic uremic syndrome (HUS; caused by Shiga-like toxin destruction of red blood cells that leads to renal failure), especially in the very young and very old.
 STEC are important foodborne pathogens.
-Infections may also be waterborne, transmitted person-toperson, or via contact with animals (especially cattle, which are a reservoir for STEC).
+Infectiors may also be waterborne, transmitted person-toperson, or via contact with animals (especially cattle, which are a reservoir for STEC).
 Antimicrobial therapy for STEC may lead to an increased risk for HUS, especially in antibiotic-resistant strains, potentially by up-regulating production and thus increasing the amount of Shiga-like toxin available for absorption.
-Therefore, identification of Shiga-like toxin genes in a patient with gastrointestinal illness can aid in the decision of whether to prescribe antibiotics for patient care. - A subset of STEC contain the O157 antigen (and flagellar H7 antigen).
+Therefore, identification of Shiga-like toxin genes in a patient with gastrointestinal illness car, and in the decision of whether to prescribe antibiotics for patient care. - A subset of STEC contain the O157 antigen (and flagellar H7 entigen).
 E. coli O157:H7 is currently the most frequently identified diarrheagenic E. coli in North America.
 There are over 170,000 STEC infections in the US each year, of which an estimated 73,000 illnesses and 60 deaths per year are attributable specifically to E. coli O157.
 Similar infection rates are observed in the EU.
 Disease presentation ranges from mild, non-bloody diarrhea to hemorrhagic colitis and HUS.
 An estimated 4% of O157:H7 infections lead to HUS and this serotype of E. coli is responsible for up to 80% of all HUS illness.
-The infectious dose is low, facilitating personto-person transmission but most illness is caused by ingestion of contaminated ground beef, as dairy and beef cattle are often colonized with this bacterium.
-Although STEC O157:H7 remains the most identified serotype of STEC associated with human illness worldwide, non-O157 STEC are increasing in importance in both sporadic diarrhea and outbreaks.
-Non-O157 STEC are likely underdiagnosed as testing methods are generally focused on detection of E. coli O157.
+The infectious dose is low, facilitating person-to-person transmission but most illness is caused by ingestion of contaminated ground beef, as dairy and beef cattle are often colonized with this bacterium.
+Although STEC O157:H7 remains the most identified serotype of STEC associated with human illness worldwide, non-O157 STEC are likely underdiagnosed as testing methods are generally focused on detection of E. coli O157.
 STEC infections (including E. coli O157) are notifiable diseases in the US and are tracked by TESSy in the EU. - Shigella/Enteroinvasive E. coli (EIEC).
 There are four subgroups of Shigella species: subgroup A (S. dysenteriae), subgroup B (S. flexneri), subgroup C (S. boydii), and subgroup D (S. sonnei).
 All Shigella are non-motile, gram-negative rods which are typically transferred through person-to-person contact or ingestion of contaminated food or water (humans and other primates are the only known animal reservoirs).
-Infections are most common where hygiene is compromised, for example institutional settings (day care, nursing homes) and may ncontrolled cop printed Demetra Collier on 10/7/2024 1:58 PM (DT).
-Pa e 21 o 2 become endemic in developing societies without running water and indoor plumbing.
+Infections are most common where hygiene is compromised, for example institutional settings (day care, nursing homes) and may become endemic in developing societies without running water and indoor plumbing.
 Shigella are responsible for multiple illnesses including shigellosis and bacillary dysentery which can result in bloody or non-bloody diarrhea.